How to Remove Firefox Snap from Ubuntu Linux

 The beauty of Ubuntu’s open-source framework is its adaptability.
 If Firefox Snap doesn’t resonate with your needs, Ubuntu’s Mozilla PPA provides an alternative with the latest stable release of Firefox.

-This guide will elucidate the steps to transition from the Snap version of Firefox to its latest stable release.
-We’ll delve into how to remove Firefox Snap from Ubuntu and subsequently install the browser through the Ubuntu Mozilla PPA.
+This guide will now show the steps to transition from Firefox’s Snap version and discuss how to remove Firefox Snap from Ubuntu and install the browser through the Ubuntu Mozilla PPA.

 Remove Firefox Snap From Ubuntu

 The first step in this process is to disable the Firefox snap package.
-Disabling a snap package essentially puts it into a state where it can no longer run or consume system resources, but its data remains intact on your system.
+Disabling a snap package essentially means it can no longer run or consume system resources, but its data remains intact on your system.
 This is particularly useful if you intend to re-enable it later.
 However, in our case, this is a preparatory step for complete removal.

 Here’s the command to disable the Firefox snap: